 Elements of a Patent Infringement Claim

 Many patent infringement claims turn on claim construction, the process by which a court interprets the meaning and scope of a patent’s claims.
 Claim construction can define the scope of protection a patent offers and determine whether an accused product infringes upon the patent.
+Once the relevant claims have been interpreted, attorneys can compare them with the allegedly infringing product or process.
+Attorneys frequently organize this analysis through a claim chart that compares each limitation of the asserted patent claim with corresponding features of the accused product or process.

 The Process of Investigating Potential Patent Infringement